OlivierSohn/hamazed/README.md

 sends midi-like note on / note off events to game clients, allowing to perfectly synchronize the music with game events.

+### Synthesizers continue playing during garbage collection pauses

+We use [a custom-made audio engine](/imj-bindings-audio) whose audio thread is /not/ managed by the GHC runtime, and "synthesizers" are creating the sound in the audio thread directly.

+Hence, the sound is guaranteed /not/ to pause during garbage collection pauses.

 ## Notation

 [Melodies](/imj-game-hamazed/src/Imj/Game/Hamazed/Music.hs)